eliranwong/toolmate/README.md

 As with [LetMeDoIt AI](https://github.com/eliranwong/letmedoit), FreeGenius AI is designed to be capable of engaging in intuitive conversations, executing codes, providing up-to-date information, and performing a wide range of tasks.
 It's designed to learn, adapt, and grow with the user, offering personalized experiences and interactions.

+# Status

+This project is still in early development and testing, not for production yet.

 # Beyond LetMeDoIt AI

 The genesis of this project stems from our aspiration to augment the capabilities of [LetMeDoIt AI](https://github.com/eliranwong/letmedoit) significantly.